 Natural fabrics with frayed edges or wrinkles possess more appeal and character.

 You don’t need to overdo it.
-It’s about combining a variety of textures that create a comfortable and inviting table.
+It’s about combining various textures that create a comfortable and inviting table.

 Shades of Nature Color Palette

 The shades of a rustic palette are what you might find in nature.